samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ![Desktop View](/assets/img/openingAlbumDemo.gif){: .shadow w="800" h="800"  }
  _Hooray 🙌✊🥳🎉👏 we can now see our albums!_

+ - [x] How to Fetch Smart Albums and User-Created Albums.

 ## Fetching Selected Album's Assets
 To display the selected album's photos in our mediaPickerView's UI, navigate back to the **ViewController.swift** file.
 Locate the **handleDidSelect** method below the marked **AlbumVCDelegate** section and add the following code to it: